In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 There are three reasons for this:

 The iOS community as a whole is terrible at testing, for whatever historical reasons.
-I mean, really bad – many large apps have no tests at all, and I've lost count of the number of senior iOS developers I've met who are almost proud they never write tests.
+Many large apps have no tests at all, and tragically a number of senior iOS developers are almost proud they never write tests.

 When you consider all of the amazing things you can create with Apple's tools and frameworks, writing tests doesn't seem like much fun in comparison.